Peter Fenelon Collier: Death

-Collier died the morning of April 23, 1909 in Manhattan.
+Collier died of a stroke while at his riding club on the morning of April 23, 1909 in Manhattan.

 His will left most of his estate to his wife and son.
 His estate included shares in the Rumson Polo Club, Monmouth Agricultural Fair Association, co-ownership of Collier's, shares in the Meadow Yacht Club, shares in the Kentucky Horse Show Company, Tammany Publishing Company, and a life insurance policy.
 All his assets were liquidated and amounted to $2,890,440 (approximately $ today).
 His wife received a life estate and an annuity of $33,044.
 His son received $2,280,410 and the rest was distributed to various organizations.

 Legacy

 Publishing

 His son, Robert Joseph Collier, took over as publisher of Collier's.
 When Norman Hapgood joined Harper's Weekly in 1912, Robert Collier became the new editor.
 Circulation continued to grow, and by 1917, circulation reached one million.
-Robert Collier (1885–1950), his nephew, founded Robert Collier Publications.
+Robert Collier (1885–1950), his nephew, founded Robert Collier Publications.In 1952 the company published Collier's Encyclopedia.